ksinha49/ai-workloads/services/pii-detection/README.md

 # PII Detection Service

-This service exposes a single Lambda for detecting personally identifiable information (PII) in text.
+This service exposes a single Lambda for detecting personally identifiable information (PII), protected health information (PHI) and legal entities in text.
 The handler combines regex based patterns with an optional machine learning model to recognise entities.

 ## Lambda